 Although it generally only affects about 50% of cats, the effects are profound - often lasting 15 minutes or so.

 Although many of the active-ingredient chemicals (e.g. Nepetalactone) have been identified and isolated, no-one has any idea why they affect felids in the ways they do.

 In 2017, a study published in BMC Veterinary Research, compares Catnip with Silver Vine (Actinidia polygama) – or to be more specific, Silver Vine that has been parasitised by the gall midge Pseudasphondylia matatabi, producing fruit-galls.
-The vine galls were found to be around 40% more effective than catnip.
+The vine galls were found to be around 40% more potent than catnip.